Universal health care: History

+Note: Links in table are "Healthcare in COUNTRY".

 The first move towards a national health insurance system was launched in Germany in 1883, with the Sickness Insurance Law.
 Industrial employers were mandated to provide injury and illness insurance for their low-wage workers, and the system was funded and administered by employees and employers through "sick funds", which were drawn from deductions in workers' wages and from employers' contributions.
 This social health insurance model, named the Bismarck Model after Prussian Chancellor Otto von Bismarck, was the first form of universal care in modern times.

 Other countries soon began to follow suit.
 In the United Kingdom, the National Insurance Act 1911 provided coverage for primary care (but not specialist or hospital care) for wage earners, covering about one-third of the population.
 The Russian Empire established a similar system in 1912, and other industrialized countries began following suit.
 By the 1930s, similar systems existed in virtually all of Western and Central Europe.
 Japan introduced an employee health insurance law in 1927, expanding further upon it in 1935 and 1940.

-Following the Russian Revolution of 1917, a fully public and centralized health care system was established in Soviet Russia in 1920.
-However, it was not a truly universal system at that point, as rural residents were not covered.
+Following the Russian Revolution of 1917, the Bolsheviks established the world's first fully free and universal health care system in Soviet Russia in July 1918.
+The system was highly centralized, and while nominally any person regardless of his status was covered, the actual coverage, especially in the more remote and impoverished areas was virtually non-existent.

 In New Zealand, a universal health care system was created in a series of steps, from 1938 to 1941.
 In Australia, the state of Queensland introduced a free public hospital system in 1946.

 Following World War II, universal health care systems began to be set up around the world.
 On July 5, 1948, the United Kingdom launched its universal National Health Service.
 Universal health care was next introduced in the Nordic countries of Sweden (1955), Iceland (1956), Norway (1956), Denmark (1961) and Finland (1964).
 Universal health insurance was introduced in Japan in 1961, and in Canada through stages, starting with the province of Saskatchewan in 1962, followed by the rest of Canada from 1968 to 1972.
 A public healthcare system was introduced in Egypt following the Egyptian revolution of 1952.
 Centralized public healthcare systems were set up in the Eastern bloc countries.
 The Soviet Union extended universal health care to its rural residents in 1969.
 Kuwait and Bahrain introduced their universal healthcare systems in 1950 and 1957 respectively (prior to independence).
 Italy introduced its Servizio Sanitario Nazionale (National Health Service) in 1978.
 Universal health insurance was implemented in Australia in 1975 with the Medibank, which led to universal coverage under the current Medicare system from 1984.